The Ten Commandments of Construction Law

-Here are the top 10 "commandments" of construction law, which will assist in avoiding problems of biblical proportion.
+Here are the top 10 "commandments" of Ohio construction law, which may assist you in avoiding problems of biblical proportion.

 1. Thou shall pay promptly.
 ORC §4113.61

-Ohio requires contractors to pay their subs within 10 calendar days after receipt of the payment from the owner for that work, or face 18-percent interest per annum and attorney's fees.
-The effectiveness of this statute was recently underscored by the Ohio Supreme Court in Construction One v.
+Ohio requires contractors to pay their subs within 10 calendar days after receipt of the payment from the owner for that work, or face 18-percent interest per annum and attorney’s fees.
+The effectiveness of this statute was underscored by the Ohio Supreme Court in Construction One v.
 Masiongale (2004), 102 Ohio St.3d 1.
-The Ohio Supreme Court's decision will go a long way in implementing the purpose of the statute, which is to promote prompt payment to subcontractors and material suppliers when the general contractor receives payment from the owner.
+The Ohio Supreme Court’s decision supported the purpose of the statute, which is to promote prompt payment to subcontractors and material suppliers when the general contractor receives payment from the owner.

 2. Thou shall not hide behind “no damage for delay.”
 ORC §4113.62(C)(1) and (2)